-This is because studies have found that the benefits achieved in reducing the risks of a stroke in most people without any symptoms are outweighed by the risks associated with surgery.
+This is because studies have found that the benefits achieved in reducing the risk of a stroke in most people without any symptoms are outweighed by the risks associated with surgery.

-A carotid angioplasty uses a balloon catheter (a thin plastic tube with an inflatable balloon at one end).
-The catheter is inserted into your femoral artery (the body’s main blood vessel) in your groin.
+Carotid angioplasty uses a balloon catheter (a thin plastic tube with an inflatable balloon at one end), which is inserted into your femoral artery (the body's main blood vessel) in your groin.

 Extracranial to intracranial bypass